The Vancouver Earth Day Parade is a small but meaningful event that takes place in April along Commercial Drive and at Grandview Park.

 The Earth Day Parade involves several hundred people with placards, costumes, musical instruments and a concern for the environment marching down Commercial Drive to commemorate Earth Day.

-Parade participants start to gather at the corner of Commercial Drive and Grandview Highway at about 12:30 pm or even before.
-At 1 o’clock the march begins and the group proceeds north along Commercial Drive some dozen or so blocks to Grandview Park.
+In years when it does take place, parade participants start to gather at the corner of Commercial Drive and Grandview Highway at about 11:00 am or even before.
+At 11:30 am the march begins and the group proceeds north along Commercial Drive some dozen or so blocks to Grandview Park.

 There are no floats or large formal marching bands in the parade, but lots of people wear costumes and there is music.